bliu23/fish/fish-be/README.md

 npm run dev
 ```

-This script will compile and run the project, and listen for any new changes.
+This script will compile and run the project on port 3001, and listen for any new changes.

 ### Simple build for production